 SPECIAL TOPIC: INTERPRETING PARABLES

-"Parables are best defined as stories with two levels of meaning; the story level provides a mirror by which reality is perceived and understood." taken from Dictionary of Jesus and the Gospels, (p.
+"Parables are best defined as stories with two levels of meaning; the story level provides a mirror by which reality is perceived and understood," Dictionary of Jesus and the Gospels, (p.
 594).

-"A parable is a saying or story that seeks to drive home a point that the speaker wishes to emphasize by illustrating it from a familiar situation of common life" taken from The Zondervan Pictorial Bible Encyclopedia (p.
+"A parable is a saying or story that seeks to drive home a point that the speaker wishes to emphasize by illustrating it from a familiar situation of common life," The Zondervan Pictorial Bible Encyclopedia (p.
 590).

 It is hard to define exactly what was understood by the term "parable" in Jesus' day